 Since then, I’ve used fine grit sanding sponges to bring down the shine on the shower bar, the pot rack, and the vintage-but-unused fondue forks I bought on Ebay for cooking (in the photo, above, the bottom fork has been dulled slightly).

 I also use them to polish my stainless steel on my Danish Modern tea kettle and my stove, and any other bit of metal that needs a mellow cleaning.

 Zoro Tools sells a wide variety of contour abrasive sanding sponges.
 Amazon also sells them.
+Lately, we’ve been liking this brand via Amazon in Superfine.
 Be sure to get “contour, softback” which are pliable sponges, not hard sanding blocks meant for walls.
 (Note: For chrone faucets, I recommend doing a test spot in an area that won’t show, using the finest grit you can get).
 Sanding sponges are also a good way to rough up the plasticky powder coating that’s on a lot of furniture these days.

 Related posts: mid-century fondue fork: a perfect cook’s tool (and gift)

 space-saving bathroom towel hook solution: pot hooks

 miracle water-base paint formula for kitchen cabinets, bookcases + furniture

 One thought on “contour sanding sponges for dulling too-shiny metal”

 Beautiful fondue forks, and terrific idea for quickly acquiring a glowing patina!